-The Best Cheap Car Insurance in Oregon for 2021
+The Cheapest Car Insurance in Oregon for 2022

-In Oregon, liability-only coverage is the most basic and cheapest insurance option for drivers.
-This is because it only meets the state’s minimum requirements.
+In Oregon, liability-only coverage is the cheapest auto insurance option for drivers.
+That is because it only meets the state’s minimum requirements, which are low.

 These prices are only estimates based on rates for an average Oregon driver and should not be used to compare insurance prices.